The John A. Lee Memorial Scholarship

 Between equally excellent candidates, the Scholarship Committee will favor those who cannot benefit from other forms of student aid.

 How to apply

-The committee will reply within four weeks of receipt of the scholarship application.
+The Scholarship Committee will reply within four weeks of receipt of your application.

 The connections and networks I created at AGS, both with professors and fellow students, have been rewarding, providing me with access to distinguished thinkers and an extensive array of intellects whom I can call friends.
 AGS provided the base that I needed to catapult myself into the field of International Relations, helping me to gain access to such International Organizations as UNESCO, and allowing me to present at their contemporary and stimulating annual conference.